switcherapi/switcher-client-java/README.md

 ## Real-time snapshot updater
-Let the Switcher Client manage your application local snapshot file.
+Let the Switcher Client manage your application local snapshot.<br>

-In order to minimize roundtrips and unnecessary file parsing, try to use one of these features to improve the overall performance when accessing snapshots locally.
+These features allow you to configure the SDK to automatically update the snapshot in the background.

 1. This feature will update the in-memory Snapshot every time the file is modified.